 This month is the prime growing season for many fruits and vegetables.
 Fresh fruits to buy in July include blueberries, strawberries, raspberries, cantaloupe, watermelon, peaches, apricots, plums, and kiwi.
 Vegetables that ripen this month and sell for dirt-cheap prices include corn, green beans, cucumbers, tomatoes, summer squash, and lettuce.
 To be really frugal and enjoy fresh produce for months to come, stock up now and freeze fruit and vegetables for later.

 July is National Ice Cream Month.
 Scoop up sweet ice cream coupons and look for promotions at the grocery store.
-While the entire month is focused on the creamy frozen treat, deals and freebies are especially likely on July 17, National Ice Cream Day, from local ice cream shops and chains such as Baskin-Robbins, Graeter's, Cold Stone Creamery, Marble Slab Creamery, and Maggie Moo's Ice Cream and Treatery.
-Shoppers might even come across deals for in-home ice cream makers.
+While the entire month is focused on the creamy frozen treat, deals and freebies are especially likely on July 15, National Ice Cream Day, from local ice cream shops and chains such as Baskin-Robbins, Graeter's, Cold Stone Creamery, Marble Slab Creamery, and Maggie Moo's Ice Cream and Treatery.

 Sunglasses are hot, hot, hot right now and priced at their peak.
 The best deals on sunglasses usually don't appear until the off-season, starting in September.